psilons/monix-walkthrough/monix-test/README.md

 - number of threads can be used.
 - bring back errors if any

+There are 2 main classes, Task and Observable.
+Task is similar to Runnable or Callable.

+## Different thought

+Seem Monix targets reactive without blocking.
+The multi-threading nature intervenes with business logic.

+Need to go over classic multi-threading scenarios
+- dining philosophers
+- producer-consumers
+- readers-writers

+Plus, deal with deadlocks, livelocks and fairness together.

 ## Set up
-Though monix can go up to Scala3, we still use 2.12 for testing since Spark is at most 2.12 and we want to use them together.
+Though monix can go up to Scala3, we still use 2.12 for testing since Spark is at most 2.12, and we want to use them together.

-We use Scala 3, so go to https://mvnrepository.com/artifact/org.scala-lang/scala3-library to find the latest version.

 Go to https://monix.io/ to find latest version.